PopovEvgeniy/fastwipershell/readme.txt

 Program description

 This program is a graphic shell for FAST WIPER.
-Put executable file of FAST WIPER to FAST WIPER SHELL directory before first start.
+Put the executable file of FAST WIPER to FAST WIPER SHELL directory before first start.

 License